Some links in this post may be affiliate links

 Aeonium arboreum

-Aeoniums require pruning to keep the plant neat and to control the size.
+Tree Houseleeks require pruning to keep the plant neat and to control the size.
 Repotting is needed every 2-3 years for lush growth.
 Keep reading for more on these growing conditions and how to achieve them.

 Avoiding wetting the center of the rosette of leaves as it can lead to rotting.
 Water from the bottom instead.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy to prevent rotting and death of the plant.

 If growing these plants outdoors, note that Aeoniums will grow best from late winter to spring.
-They are dormant in Summer, therefore, minimize watering at this time.
+They are dormant in summer, therefore, minimize watering at this time.

 Tree Houseleeks can be grown outdoors in a sunny location in warm climates.
 However, avoid exposing the Aeoniums to too hot direct sunlight as they can get sun scorched.
-The dark-leaved varieties tolerate full sun better than the green and variegated varieties.
+The dark-leaved varieties tolerate full sun better than the green and variegated types.

 In frost prone climates, bring inside the container-grown Aeoniums growing outside as soon as the temperatures begin to dip, as these plants are not cold hardy.

 Aeoniums have no need for extra humidity.
-Moderate room humidity of 50-55% is adequate for this plants.
+Moderate humidity of 50-55% is adequate for this plants.
 Ensure that there is good air circulation for the plant to prevent fungal diseases like leaf spot.

 Aeonium diplocyclum